-The last thing anyone wants to do after suffering property damage is think about the insurance company and the wrestling match that must be fought to get the settlement you require to restore your home to its pre-loss condition.
+The last thing anyone wants to do after suffering property damage is think about undervalued claims from the insurance company and the wrestling match that must be fought to get the settlement you require to restore your home to its pre-loss condition.
 That’s what insurance is for, right?
 So, when emergencies happen and (and they do happen), you are covered.
 What should be a stress-free situation in terms of coverage becomes one more thing to worry about.

-While some insurance companies do provide fair settlements, policyholders should never expect that to be the case otherwise they may find themselves accepting a settlement that is far too low for the damage suffered.
+While some insurance companies do provide fair settlements, policyholders should never expect that to be the case otherwise they may find themselves accepting a settlement from undervalued claims that is far too low for the damage suffered.
 Look to these indicators to identify when insurance companies are trying to underpay your claims.

 Their Estimate Was Not Thorough or Accurate

 The insurance company will send over a representative (their independent adjuster) to come and see what kind of damage has occurred.
 This is referred to as the scoping of the loss.
 This is where the estimate usually gets botched.
 Independent Adjusters, who work for the insurance company, usually receive flat fees and speed is usually more important than an in depth analysis of the claim’s origin and the extent of the damage.
 From the scope comes the estimate.
 Without a proper, fair estimate, all facts and arguments that follow are based on shaky ground.

 The process is supposed to look like this:

 - Your home is damaged due by an event covered by your insurance policy.